Vibe Coding with Claude, Cursor, and Codex: An Engineer's Playbook

 Feature development workflow:

-The practitioner's job is orchestration — knowing which tool fits each phase of work.
+The engineer's job is orchestration — knowing which tool fits each phase of work.

 Over-specifying implementation.
 If you are writing pseudocode for the AI to follow, you are not vibe coding.
 Describe outcomes, not steps.